ibm-cloud-docs/watsonxdata/prov_spk_lite.md

 {: #serv_spl_engine}

 You can add serverless Spark engine for {{site.data.keyword.lakehouse_full}} Lite plan instance.
-You can either provision a native serverless Spark engine or register an external Spark engine.
 Native serverless Spark engine is a compute engine that resides within IBM® watsonx.data.
-External Spark engines are engines that exist in a different environment from where watsonx.data is available.
 {: shortdesc}

 To add a Spark engine, complete the following steps.